svenmueller/sphere-stock-xml-export/README.md

 sphere-stock-xml-export
 =======================

-This project contains a full functional product stock information export to create separate XMLs from each product stock information.
-The code supports all possible data points and will be used within an elastic.io workflow.
+This project contains a full functional inventory export to create one XML file containing all product stock information.
+The code supports all possible data points and can be used within an elastic.io workflow or as command line tool.
 It can be used to connect ERP systems as well as CRM tools to update product stock information between the different systems.

 ## How to develop
 [![Build Status](https://travis-ci.org/svenmueller/sphere-stock-xml-export.png?branch=master)](https://travis-ci.org/svenmueller/sphere-stock-xml-export)